Learn About Sunflowers

 Powdery Mildew: This fungus disease occurs on the top of the leaves in humid weather conditions.
 The leaves appear to have a whitish or greyish surface and may curl.
 Burpee Recommends: Avoid powdery mildew by providing good air circulation for the plants by good spacing and pruning.
 Contact your Cooperative Extension Service for fungicide recommendations.

-Rust: A number of fungus diseases that rust colored spots on foliage, stalks and husks.
-Burpee Recommends: Plant resistant varieties.
-Practice crop rotation.
+Rust: A number of fungus diseases that cause rust colored spots on foliage and stalks.
+Burpee Recommends: Practice crop rotation.
 Remove infected plants.
 Contact your Cooperative Extension Service for fungicide recommendations.

 Common Pest and Cultural Problems